 You get the idea.
-Think about your own organization, what are the first 1-2 “From-To” statement that are on your wish list?
+Think about your own organization.
+What are the first couple “From-To” statements that are on your wish list?

 Prepare for a long-term project

 Culture change doesn’t happen easily or quickly.
-It evolved over time and won’t change without some significant work.
+It became what it currently is over time, and it won’t change without significant work.

 When clients engage us to help them in this endeavor, we usually follow a process that includes these steps: